pqmats/pqmats/README.md

 ### Heey!
 Welcome to my profile 👋

-Design Lead at Catscratch | Full Stack Developer | Machine Learning studant
+Product Designer | AI & Machine Learning | Exploring AI to Shape the Future of Design

 - 🔭 Currently work as a UX/UI Designer
 - 💻 Studying Machine Learning